freelawproject/free.law/content/pages/sponsors.md

 Thank you all.

-<span class="gray small">If you recently volunteered and we haven't yet added you, don't hesitate to remind us or to file a pull request for this file.</span>
+<span class="gray small">If you recently volunteered and we haven't yet added you, don't hesitate to remind us or to file a pull request for this file.
+If you want to join this list, send us an email with your résumé and we'll love to have your help.</span>

 [become]: {filename}/pages/become-a-sponsor.md